GitMazzone/db-term-project/README.md

 * Query 8: List well-known entities and compare their total impressions to average of all entities

 * Query 9: List well-known entities and their market caps and compare their average impressions to the average impressions of all entities

+**SQL NOTE**: Queries can be found in a separate SQL file named `TPQueries.sql` in the main `TermProject` directory.

+**BCRYPT NOTE**:
+`bcrypt` was used to create a command-line interface basic user login.
+It can be used by following these steps:
+1. Run the BCryptLogin.java file
+2. Follow the command-line prompts for registering a new account or logging in with an existing account

 ## Contribution Guidelines
 **PLEASE FOLLOW CAREFULLY**: